oliverfindl/vue-svg-inline-loader/README.md

 * **addTitle:**
 Transform image `alt` attribute into SVG `title` tag, if not defined (removed with [SVGO][svgo] by default).
 This option has no effect while using inline SVG sprites.

+* **cloneAttributes:**
+Array of attributes which will be cloned into SVG link node while using inline SVG sprites.

 * **addAttributes:**
 Object of attributes which will be added.